-Prerequisite: OFT 281 and either BIO 275 or HSC 175
+Prerequisite: OFT 281 and HSC 175

 This is a fundamental course which deals with the International Classification of Diseases (ICD).
 ICD is designed for the classification of patient morbidity (sickness) and mortality (death) information for statistical purposes.
 Available only as an Open Learning course.